 Repeat until you have all the relevant keywords.

-You many want to put the entire list in a spreadsheet and create a formula to identify repeated terms.
+You may want to put the entire list in a spreadsheet and create a formula to identify repeated terms.
 If a group of new keywords and keyphrases contain more than 70 percent of repeated terms, your research is becoming non-productive.
-In this case, move onto other sources of keywords.
+In this case, move on to other sources of keywords.

 3. YOUR COMPETITORS’ KEYWORDS